GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 {{</ runnable >}}
 <!-- prettier-ignore-end -->

-Since initial data is psuedo-randomly generated your result will differ slightly, but it should look something like the following.
+Since initial data is pseudo-randomly generated your result will differ slightly, but it should look something like the following.

 ```json
 {